chiwa/sertis-mini-blog/mini-blog-api/README.md

 Response :

 ~~~
-{"status_code":500,"error_message":"You are not the owner of this blog","developer_message":"You are not the owner of this blog"}
+{"status_code":500,"error_message":"You are not the owner of this card","developer_message":"You are not the owner of this card"}
 ~~~